-In 2002, Crescent Grove Cemetery & Mausoleum, Tigards only non-profit, non-denominational, celebrated 150 years of service.
-The cemetery was part of the Davies Land Grant, the original area of cleared ground was in a crescent shape, which gave the cemetery its name.
-It is one of the oldest, historic pioneer cemeteries in the Portland Metro Area.
+Crescent Grove Cemetery & Mausoleum, Tigard’s only non-profit, non-denominational cemetery, celebrated 150 years of service in 2002.
+The cemetery got its name from the original area of cleared ground, which was in a crescent shape.
+The cemetery was part of the Davies Land Grant and is one of the oldest historical pioneer cemeteries in the Portland Metro Area.

 As a local Southwest Community landmark, many of Tigard’s original families are buried here.
-Some names on earlier headstones, taken from a map of the Tigard area, include the early generations of Tigard’s, Gaarde’s, Greenberg’s, Frewing’s, Teufel’s, Barnese's, Elsner’s, and Hall’s, which are all buried in the cemetery and mausoleum.
+Some names on earlier headstones, taken from a map of the Tigard area, include early generations of Tigard’s, Gaarde’s, Greenberg’s, Frewing’s, Teufel’s, Barnes’, Elsner’s, and Hall’s, all of whom are buried in the cemetery and mausoleum.

-Around 1929, Henry Erickson, whose farm adjoined the cemetery land that is now Washington Square, started maintaining the grounds and hand digging the graves.
+Around 1929 Henry Erickson, whose farmland adjoined the cemetery grounds in what is now Washington Square, started maintaining the grounds and hand digging the graves.
 When Henry died in 1964, the Croft family took over as caretakers of the cemetery and did so until 1994.

 Now the cemetery has a five-member board that was elected by the members of the Crescent Grove Cemetery Association to oversee the cemetery.
-There is a general manager and a staff of three that operate the cemetery on a daily basis.
+The daily operations of the cemetery are accomplished by a general manager and a staff of three.

-Another tombstone reads, "Gone Home” and has a finger pointing to the heavens.
-It was reported that during a major windstorm in the mid-1990s a huge tree crashed down, lining up precisely between near rows of tombstones and harming not a one.
+Another tombstone reads “Gone Home” and has a finger pointing to the heavens.
+It was reported that during a major windstorm in the mid-1990s an enormous tree crashed down, landing perfectly between neighboring rows of tombstones and harming not a one.

 Wilson Tigard, who settled in Washington County, Oregon, gave his name to first the town of Tigardville, which later became Tigard.
-For more information on this pioneer’s account of travel, just take a stroll through the grounds that reveals some interesting historical footnotes.
+For more information on this pioneer’s account of travel, strolling through the grounds reveals some interesting historical footnotes.